 Blueprint Pattern

-Creating multiple related attributes atomically
+Creating multiple related records atomically

 Overview